 1. Core Movement Symptoms

-Bradykinesia (Slowed Movement) - A defining indicator of Parkinson’s Disease and required for diagnosis.
-Bradykinesia reflects difficulty starting, continuing, and scaling movement—not loss of strength.
+Bradykinesia (Slowed Movement) - A defining indicator of Parkinson’s and required for diagnosis.
+Bradykinesia means movement is slow and hard to start or keep going.
+It is not a loss of strength.
 People often describe feeling slowed, stiff, or briefly :stuck.

 Resting Tremor - Movement when the body is still.
 A rhythmic shaking that occurs when muscles are relaxed, most commonly affecting a hand, fingers, or leg.
 Occurs in approximately 70–80% of people with Parkinson’s, not a required for a Parkinson’s diagnosis.
 Note: This differs from essential tremor, which typically appears during movement rather than at rest.